cutenyxie/pinky/README.md

 # Pinky

+Still working on this, clearly!
+But hey, let's keep a copy on GitHub.

 My own mods will be typed in here eventually ;)  For now, this is what was said about the original theme...

 # Abstration